UniversalDependencies/UD_Korean-LittlePrince/README.md

 # Summary

-...
-1-2 sentences (see [release checklist](http://universaldependencies.org/release_checklist.html#the-readme-file) for README guidelines) ...

 UD Korean-LittlePrince is a UD adaptation of the k-SNACS dataset [(Hwang et al. 2020)](https://aclanthology.org/2020.dmr-1.6/).

 # Introduction

 UD Korean-LittlePrince is a UD adaptation of the k-SNACS dataset [(Hwang et al. 2020)](https://aclanthology.org/2020.dmr-1.6/), a Korean version of the wider SNACS effort [(Schneider et al. 2018)](https://aclanthology.org/P18-1018/) that annotates case and adposition supersense.